-If you prefer a manufactured natural supplement, we use liquid Hairball Gold and probiotics capsules from Pet Wellbeing.
+If you prefer a manufactured natural supplement, we use liquid Hairball Gold and probiotics capsules from Pet Wellbeing (pictured above).
 We started her on this combination after her tummy troubles sent us to the vet, and we’ve seen a marked improvement.
 The probiotics (with prebiotics) capsules are easily opened and closed for custom dosage.
 Mixing them into wet food ensures she’ll eat it.
 The Hairball Gold drops are palatable and easy to add to her kibble or wet food.
 The dropper has measurements for easy dosing.

 Cats aren’t always the best drinkers, but you can encourage more water consumption with a fountain.
 You can also add water to food or your “hairball puree” recipe.

 Notes of Caution: Please consult with your veterinarian to verify a hairball diagnosis and before making changes to your cat’s diet (including the addition of natural supplements).
 Herbs should be used with extreme caution in cats.
 We do NOT recommend petroleum jelly or mineral oil for the treatment of hairballs.